 - The Washington Times - Wednesday, October 29, 2025

-As a Democratic congresswoman less than two years ago, Abigail Spanberger delivered votes for then-President Joseph R. Biden’s agenda on everything from spending to gun control to immigration.
+Abigail Spanberger, as a Democratic congresswoman less than two years ago, delivered votes for President Biden’s agenda on issues such as spending, gun control and immigration.

-But now, with Ms. Spanberger running for governor in Virginia — one of the country’s marquee political races this year — Mr. Biden is nowhere to be seen.
-He hasn’t campaigned with her, and she isn’t going out of her way to talk about him, either.
+Now, with Ms. Spanberger running for governor in Virginia, one of the country’s marquee political races this year, Mr. Biden is conspicuously absent.
+He hasn’t campaigned with her, and she isn’t going out of her way to talk about him either.

 Mr. Biden also hasn’t appeared in the governor’s race in New Jersey or the race for mayor in New York City.